Samuel Price Carson

 Samuel Price Carson (January 22, 1798 – November 2, 1838) was an American political leader and farmer in both North Carolina and Texas.
 He served as U.S. congressional representative from North Carolina.

 North Carolina

 He was born at Carson House, Pleasant Gardens, in what is now McDowell County, North Carolina, and studied under private tutors in Pleasant Gardens.
+His family held as many as 60 people in slavery, an unusually high number for the small estates of the area.

-He engaged in agricultural pursuits and was a member of the North Carolina Senate 1822-1824.
+He engaged in agricultural pursuits and was a member of the North Carolina Senate from 1822 to 1824.
 Carson was elected as a Jacksonian to the Nineteenth and to the three succeeding Congresses (March 4, 1825 – March 3, 1833), but lost re-election in 1833.
 He was then again elected to the state senate in 1834 and served as a delegate to the State constitutional convention in 1835.

 Robert Brank Vance was mortally wounded by Samuel Price Carson, who challenged him to a duel, fought at Saluda Gap, North Carolina, because of a derogatory remark made during the 1827 campaign.

+Carson married Catherine Wilson on May 10, 1831, and they had a daughter together.
+They also adopted his illegitimate daughter by way of their neighbor Emma Trout.